Tarrant County Harassment & Stalking Lawyer

 the offense was committed against a child under 18 years old and involved

-repeated and harassing electronic communications with the intent that the child
+repeated and harassing electronic communications with the intent that

 - commit suicide